 The IEEE Standards Association, a globally recognized standards-setting body, develops consensus standards through an open process that brings diverse parts of industry together.
 These standards set specifications and procedures based on current scientific and technological consensus.
 The IEEE SA has a portfolio of over 870 active standards and more than 400 standards under development.
-For information on IEEE SA visit the Standards Association website.
+For information on IEEE SA see: https://standards-dev21.ieee.org/.

 IEEE is the world’s largest technical professional society.
 Through its more than 375,000 members in 160 countries, the organization is a leading authority on a wide variety of areas ranging from aerospace systems, computers and telecommunications to biomedical engineering, electric power and consumer electronics.
 Dedicated to the advancement of technology, IEEE publishes 30 percent of the world’s literature in the electrical and electronics engineering and computer science fields, and has developed nearly 900 active industry standards.
 The organization annually sponsors more than 850 conferences worldwide.
-Additional information about IEEE can be found on the IEEE website.
+Additional information about IEEE can be found at http://www.ieee.org.

 - IEEE 1584™-2002 Guide for Arc-Flash Hazard Calculations